 - A holistic vet is going to turn to those kinds of drugs as a very last resort.
 Taking antibiotics and steroids radically change and challenge your dog’s digestion and immune system.
 Only your vet will be able to really figure out the right treatment.
 But no matter what the strain is, you need to consider your options: treat the symptom only or treat the symptom and look for ways to boost your dog’s immune system so that the main problem is addressed, and systemic balance can be restored.

 Preventing Ear Infections

-Since the immune system is responsible for fighting off infection, the best way to prevent an ear infection is ensuring that your dog has a healthy and strong immune system.
+Since the immune system is responsible for fighting off infection, the best way to prevent an ear infection is to ensure that your dog has a healthy and strong immune system.
 A raw diet full of quality meat and vegetables provides your dog with the complete nutrition they need to fight off not only ear infections but decrease their chance of contracting other diseases, suffering from allergies, or developing any skin issues.
-Furchild Meals for Dogs are wheat free, gluten free, GMO free, and made with a variety of different proteins and organ meats to provide the maximum range of nutrition and to keep your dog from developing dietary sensitivities.
+Furchild Meals for Dogs are wheat-free, gluten-free, GMO-free, and made with a variety of different proteins and organ meats to provide the maximum range of nutrition and to keep your dog from developing dietary sensitivities.

 Contact us if you have any questions or concerns about your cat’s IBS or IBD.

 A. There are a number of different skin issues your dog can experience.
 All of these issues have different root causes that can be simple or extremely difficult to pinpoint.
 The most common causes are:

 - Allergies: Just like people, allergic reactions in dogs can be triggered by just about anything, including grass, trees, household cleaning products, food, or insect bites.
 Allergic reactions can cause extreme itching all over your dog’s body and lead to dry, flakey skin, or hair loss.
 Learn more about allergies.